amatthe20/AMPaint/README.md

 # AMPaint
 This is a Microsoft Paint Application implemented using JavaFX.
-It has the basic functions (colors, draw, eraser, import image, save, save as, exit) as well a tools menu, help menu, scroll bars, shapes(rectangle, square, circle, ellipse), keyboard shortcuts for the file menu, clear canvas button, and tabs.
+It has the basic functions (colors, draw, eraser, import image, undo, redo, copy, paste, save, save as, exit) as well a tools menu, help menu, edit menu, scroll bars, shapes(rectangle, square, circle, ellipse, triangle, custom), keyboard shortcuts for the menus, clear canvas button, resize button, tabs, and blank starting canvas.

-Upcoming Features: <br />
+Upcoming Features: </br>
-Undo and Redo <br />
-Copy and Paste selected region <br />
-Select and move selected region <br />
-New Shape (stay tuned) <br />
-Blank starting canvas <br />
+Icon Buttons </br>
+Canvas Rotation </br>
+Image Rotation (90,180,270) </br>
+Mirror Images </br>
+Tooltips for toolbar </br>
+Threading for logging what the user does </br>

-Version 1.1.0
+Version 1.2.5